Attention Sinks and Compression Valleys in LLMs are Two Sides of the Same Coin: Massive Activations Drive Both Attention Sinks and Compression

 We first empirically document that attention sinks and compression valleys emerge simultaneously across model families and scales.
 Figure~\ref{fig:model-comparisons} shows the layer-wise evolution of three metrics across six models (Pythia 410M/6.9B, LLaMA3 8B, Qwen2 7B, Gemma 7B, Bloom 1.7B): (1) matrix-based entropy $H(\mathbf{X}^{(\ell)})$, (2) $\text{sink-rate}_0^{(\ell)}$, and (3) \textsc{bos} token norm $\|\mathbf{x}_0^{(\ell)}\|$.
 We compute these metrics for all 7.5K training examples in GSM8K \citep{cobbe2021gsm8k}, plotting the mean and standard deviation at each layer.

 We observe that all {\bf three patterns align precisely}.
 When the \textsc{bos} norm spikes to factors of $10^3$--$10^4$ (typically layers 0--5 depending on model depth), entropy simultaneously drops and sink rates surge.
-We compute the Pearson correlation between the change in \textsc{bos} norm and entropy, obtaining $r = -0.9 \pm 0.18$ across models, while \textsc{bos} norm and sink rate correlate at $r = 0.58 \pm 0.25$.
+We compute the Pearson correlation between the change in \textsc{bos} norm and entropy, obtaining $r = -0.9 \pm 0.18$ across models, while \textsc{bos} norm and sink rate correlate at $r = 0.58 \pm 0.25$\footnote{Here, Llama-3-8B behaves as an extreme outlier: almost all layers exhibit very large BoS activations, which makes the layerwise first-order differences nearly flat.
+This, in turn, renders the per-layer correlation ill-defined and artificially suppresses the overall correlation magnitude while inflating its variance.}.

 We highlight that this synchronization is remarkably consistent.
 While sink rates vary with prompt content, the \emph{layer index} where these phenomena emerge is fixed for each model, and the massive activation is deterministic.
 For instance, in Pythia 410M, the transition consistently occurs at layer 5 regardless of input, suggesting an architectural rather than input-dependent mechanism.
 We show how these transitions emerge during training in Figure \ref{fig:pythia-checkpoints}.
 We point the reader to Appendix \ref{app:broader-analysis} for details on experiments, larger models, and a note on GPT OSS \citep{openai2025gptoss120bgptoss20bmodel}.